3MFConsortium/spec_booleans/3MF Boolean operations.md

 The optional \<booleans> element contains one or more \<boolean> elements to perform the boolean operation to the referenced object.

 **objectid** - Selects the base object to apply the boolean operation.
-The object MUST be a mesh or another booleans object of type "model" (i.e. not a components object).
+The object MUST be a mesh or another booleans object of type "model".
+It MUST NOT reference a components object.

 **operation** - The boolean operation to perform.
 The options for the boolean operations are the following: